M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq150"></a>
 **(150) Can you add cancelling calendar invites?**

+Cancelling calendar invites (removing calendar events) requires write calendar permission, which will result in effectively granting permission to read and write *all* calendar events of *all* calendars.

 Given the goal of FairEmail, privacy and security, and given that it is easy to remove a calendar event manually, it is not a good idea to request this permission for just this reason.

-Inserting new calendar events can be done without permissions with special [intents](https://developer.android.com/guide/topics/providers/calendar-provider.html#intents).
-Unfortunately, there exists no intent to delete existing calendar events.

 Inserting new calendar events can be done without permissions with special [intents](https://developer.android.com/guide/topics/providers/calendar-provider.html#intents).
 Unfortunately, there exists no intent to delete existing calendar events.